A Brief History of the Sankey Canal

 For more on the history, a map and a Virtual Tour see Pennine Waterways.

-Restoration work on the canal predates the formation of the Sankey Canal Restoration Society (SCARS).
+Restoration work on the canal predates the formation of the Sankey Canal Restoration Society (SCARS) which was founded in 1985.

 The two locks into the River Mersey were restored in the early 1980’s to form marinas for sea-going/estuary pleasure boats: